 Mark Webber is an independent curator of avant-garde and artists’ film & video who has been responsible for screenings and events at institutions such as Tate Modern, BFI Southbank, ICA and Barbican Centre (London), Whitney Museum of American Art (New York), Centre Georges Pompidou (Paris), Kunsthalle Basel, Xcentric (CCCB Barcelona), Australian Centre for the Moving Image (Melbourne), Oberhausen Kurzfilmtage, IFFR Rotterdam and many other international festivals, museums and art centres.
 He was a programmer for the BFI London Film Festival from 2000-12, and a senior research fellow at the University of the Arts London from 2006-10.
 In 2014, he founded The Visible Press to publish books on artists’ film and writings by filmmakers.
-Mark Webber is the editor of “Two Films by Owen Land” (LUX / Österreichisches Filmmuseum, 2005), “Film as Film: The Collected Writings of Gregory J. Markopoulos” (The Visible Press, 2014), and co-editor of “Peter Gidal.
+Mark Webber is the editor of “Two Films by Owen Land” (LUX / Österreichisches Filmmuseum, 2005), “Film as Film: The Collected Writings of Gregory J. Markopoulos” (The Visible Press, 2014), “Shoot Shoot Shoot: The First Decade of the London Film-Makers’ Co-operative 1966-1976” (LUX, 2016) and co-editor of “Peter Gidal.
 Flare Out: Aesthetics 1966–2016” (The Visible Press, 2016).

 Contact Mark Webber here.